Rule 2.551. Procedures for filing records under seal

 (2)A party or member of the public may move, apply, or petition, or the court on its own motion may move, to unseal a record.
 Notice of any motion, application, or petition to unseal must be filed and served on all parties in the case.
 The motion, application, or petition and any opposition, reply, and supporting documents must be filed in a public redacted version and a sealed complete version if necessary to comply with (c).

-(3)If the court proposes to order a record unsealed on its own motion, the court must mail notice to the parties stating the reason therefor.
-Any party may serve and file an opposition within 10 days after the notice is mailed or within such time as the court specifies.
-Any other party may file a response within 5 days after the filing of an opposition.
+(3)If the court proposes to order a record unsealed on its own motion, the court must give notice to the parties stating the reason for unsealing the record.
+Unless otherwise ordered by the court, any party may serve and file an opposition within 10 days after the notice is provided and any other party may file a response within 5 days after the filing of an opposition.

 (4)In determining whether to unseal a record, the court must consider the matters addressed in rule 2.550(c)-(e).

 (5)The order unsealing a record must state whether the record is unsealed entirely or in part.
 If the court's order unseals only part of the record or unseals the record only as to certain persons, the order must specify the particular records that are unsealed, the particular persons who may have access to the record, or both.
-If, in addition to the records in the envelope or container, the court has previously ordered the sealing order, the register of actions, or any other court records relating to the case to be sealed, the unsealing order must state whether these additional records are unsealed.
+If, in addition to the records in the envelope, container, or secure electronic file, the court has previously ordered the sealing order, the register of actions, or any other court records relating to the case to be sealed, the unsealing order must state whether these additional records are unsealed.